We hear this one a lot. Like, a lot. From clients certainly, builders, architects, everyone we meet... it's reasonable

 Your router is in the wrong place

 I bet it's at the front of the house.
 Mine is too.
-So in other words, you're giving the people walking past and a couple of cars great wi-fi coverage, but it doesn't get as far as the kitchen, garden, or upper floors.
+So in other words, you're giving the people walking past and a couple of cars great wi-fi coverage, but it doesn't get as far as your kitchen, garden, or upper floors.

 1. Sort out the wireless

 The best, super-reliable solution is to have several wi-fi access points throughout the building - these are wi-fi aerials, connected via data cable back to a central router.
 The best access point systems are 'active' - or in other words when you move about, the system moves your device over to the best aerial.

 Depending on the size of the home, we sometimes need two, often three or four, and the most we've used on a residential project is seven.

 In older houses with high ceilings and beautiful historic plasterwork we don't want to chase cables between floors.
 Instead we can run outdoor grade Ethernet cables - concealed behind downpipes this is very low impact.
 On larger projects we can put in a false drainpipe to hide all the cables - such a common sight, no-one even notices.

 Sometimes you really can't run cables - although we'd always prefer to - and so nowadays there are 'mesh' systems which talk to each other wirelessly instead.

 However, mesh networking isn't quite as good, as robust, or as fast - it can't be, because some of the available radio bandwidth is used up getting the points talking to each other.
 You will also need more aerials in total.
 However if you really don't want to - or can't - touch the finish anywhere in your building then we're happy to help with this too.

 Our preferred mesh solutions are 'wired and wireless' - so we have an option in case we need it.

 2. Wire everything that doesn't move